Tiphereth-ver1/FinanceManager/README.md

 ## Main features:

 A transaction table.
-Data is stored using a csv.
+Data is stored using a csv file.
 Contains data values for date (date of transaction), type (currently contains only DEPOSIT and EXPENDITURE as selections), value (the value of the transaction), and description.
 Due to the structure of the application using .cv files, commas will break the description.
 However, everything else should function normally.
 The checkboxes along the left side of the table can be used to delete transactions with the transaction button.
 <img width="876" height="149" alt="image" src="https://github.com/user-attachments/assets/ab7e99fb-71a8-4799-93ea-78c7079a2a1d" />

 The Add button and delete button.
 The add button will bring up the following menu, which can be used to add transactions to the transaction table.
 The same information contained in the transaction table needs to be filled out for this particular prompt.
 The Delete button will delete any items selected using the checkbox in the transaction table.